ocoffey/csc-211-su18/assignments/a03/readme.md

 1. Century from Year.
 Given a year, this program should output the century it is in.
 The first century spans from year 1 up to, and including, year 100.
 The second spans years 101 through 200.
 Do not use strings or arrays.
 The year should be stored as an integer variable.

 1. R2.
 The number S is called the mean of two floating point numbers, R1 and R2, where S = (R1 + R2) / 2.
 This program should prompt the user to provide R1 and S, then it should print R2 to the command line.
+Your result should be displayed using 4 decimal places (pad zeros to the right if necessary).

 1. Countdown.
 This program should ask for a number from the user, then print a countdown, from that number, to zero.
 Each number should be printed on a new line.